qianxyz/scheme-rs/README.md

 # scheme-rs

-A scheme interpreter written in Rust.
+A Scheme interpreter written in Rust.